Run by School of Sport, Health and Exercise Sciences

 This module will help you to develop the key practical and theoretical competencies needed to provide sport and exercise science support to client(s).This development process will then be put into action with a supervised period of client work in your preferred area e.g. performance or health physiology or psychology; or exercise rehabilitation.

-Part 2 will involve completing a period of supervised applied sport and exercise science support with a client (practical work) and presenting a coherent and critical evaluation of this support work.
+Part 2 (Semester 2) will involve completing a period of supervised applied sport and exercise science support with a client and presenting a coherent and critical evaluation of this support work.
 This process will be supported by your supervisor and additional whole group progress reviews (Case Study).

 Part 1 A one-page assessment of current experience and applied competencies including overall Goals in preparation for the Part 2 Case Study is presented.
 Goal sheets are clearly presented, and there is a good link between levels claimed and supporting evidence.
 An accurate list of workshops, activities and supervisory meetings attended is presented.
 Reflections on workshops, other activities and supervisory process completed.
 There is good organisation, structure and clarity to the goal sheets, there will be evidence of some depth in the content of the goal sheets and reflections.